Regex Tester for Form Response Checks

 Check a text-matching rule before a form starts rejecting the wrong answers or accepting the wrong ones.

 Forms often need more than a character count.
-A field may need to include a certain pattern, avoid certain text, or follow a simple structure that a plain “required” setting cannot handle on its own.
+A field needs to include a certain pattern, avoid certain text, or follow a simple structure that a plain “required” setting cannot handle on its own.

 A regex tester gives you a place to check that rule before the form goes live.
 You can test real answers, see what the pattern accepts or rejects, and fix the weak spots before users ever encounter the form.